|

 was the first and most beautifully styled Ikenga aircraft; a design/building

-I've always loved the lines of sailplanes and incorporated these into my
+firm.
+I've always loved the lines of sailplanes and incorporated these

-design, which placed the cockpit near the thrust line and the pilot in a
+into my design, which placed the cockpit near the thrust line and the

-low end kit market and, due to FAA regulations, impossible to sell as a
+the low end kit market and, due to FAA regulations, impossible to sell

-fully built ship.
-Following Osh Kosh I switched gear, developing the radical
+as a fully built ship.
+Following Osh Kosh I switched gear, developing

 |